oscimp/amaranth_twstft/Doc/2_Sync_PRN_1PPS.md

 To keep our code as modular as possible, we will prefer to develop separatly the implementation of our PRN generator and the synchronization of it with the 1-PPS.

-As we need to get the LFSR to stop and go on demand, we can add to it a `reset` signal that will keep the LFSR in its initial state for as long as `reset` is high.
+As we need to get the LFSR to stop and go on demand, we can add to it an `enable` signal that will keep the LFSR in its initial state for as long as `enable` is low.
+When it goes high, the LFSR starts generating the PRN.

 So in the end, the elaborate method of our PrnGenerator looks like this :